Guide to E-Recording in Cook County

 Electronic filing, or eRecording, is the process of submitting and recording Land Title documents over the Internet, rather than on paper and traveling to county offices, and receiving an electronic response from the Recorder of Deeds as to the status of the recording.
 It also allows submitters to pay recording fees online and retrieve recorded documents electronically within hours of submissions.

-All of the following types of documents can be eRecorded in Cook County IL
+All of the following types of documents can be eRecorded in Cook County Iowa.

 - Cook County Mortgage Document

 - Cook County Assignment

 - Cook County Loan Modification

 - Cook County Mechanics Lien

 - Cook County Affidavit